 Whole Spices-Cinnamon sticks, cloves, bay leaf, Cumin seeds, black cardamom.

-Onion, ginger, garlic, as well as green chillies, are the aromatics that I used in making this dish.
+Onion, ginger, garlic, as well as green chilies, are the aromatics that I used in making this dish.

 How to Make Malai Kofta-